sam-hayes-org/gooti-extension/README.md

 The repository is configured as monorepo to hold the extensions for Chrome and Firefox.

-[Get the Firefox extension here!](https://addons.mozilla.org/en-US/firefox/addon/gooti/) Chrome extension (is review by Google)
+[Get the Firefox extension here!](https://addons.mozilla.org/en-US/firefox/addon/gooti/)

+Chrome extension (currently reviewed by Google)

 ## Develop Chrome Extension